 Okay, if you're from a community that has no financial worries, or you're in charge of economic development in a town that's already booming, you can skip this post.
 Everybody else, keep reading!
 I want to tell you something amazing about the power of humor and how laughter can mean some serious money for your town.

 I've just come back from speaking at LaughFest, a great event that began as an offshoot of Gilda's Club (humor for cancer patients) that today promotes the message of humor as a vital part of emotional health for all.
-This event is really designed with something for everyone.
-Top tier comedians like Lily Tomlin and Jay Leno were there to entertain the crowds, and there were many, many free or low cost events so everyone could participate and have a good time.
+This event is designed with something for everyone.
+Top-tier comedians like Lily Tomlin and Jay Leno were there to entertain the crowds, and there were many, many free or low-cost events so everyone could participate and have a good time.

-An absolutely amazing legion of volunteers makes this event happen, ensuring that performers made it to and from many venues throughout the city.
+An amazing legion of volunteers makes this event happen, ensuring that performers make it to and from many venues throughout the city.
 Performances weren't limited to pricey convention centers.
-The...
+The laughter took place in...

 Steven looked down at his plate.
 There was some kale there, and a few colorful things his wife assured him were delicious peppers, and a piece of chicken only slightly larger than his business card.